A. N. M. Nuruzzaman

-A.N.M Nuruzzaman Bir Uttom (2 December 1938 – 16 March 1993) was a Bangladeshi army officer, who was also a sector commander in the Bangladeshi War of Liberation.
+A. N. M. Nuruzzaman Bir Uttom (2 December 1938 – 16 March 1993) was a Bangladeshi army officer, who was also a sector commander in the Bangladeshi War of Liberation.
 After the war he served as the first and only director general of the paramilitary force Jatiya Rakkhi Bahini.

 Biography

 Nuruzzaman was born in December 1938 in Saidabad, Raipura, Narsingdi.
 Abu Ahmad, his father, was a government officer.
 He graduated from Sunamganj High School and Sylhet Murari Chand College in 1956.
-He graduated from the University of Dhaka with an B.A.(Hons) degree in History in 1959 and afterward joined the Pakistan Military Academy.
-In 1960 he was commissioned in the Pakistan army as second lieutenant.
+He graduated from the University of Dhaka with a B.A.(Hons) degree in history in 1959 and afterward joined the Pakistan Military Academy.
+In 1960 he was commissioned in the Pakistan army as a second lieutenant.

 Career

 In 1968 he was promoted to the rank of captain and posted in Quetta, West Pakistan.

 Agartala Conspiracy case

 He was one of the accused in the Agartala Conspiracy Case.
-After the case was withdrawn he was reinstated in service.
+After the case was withdrawn, he was reinstated in service.